-The impact numbers generated by Route are the standard metric for determining how many people a panel reaches, while RADARView® augments this with insights about the groups of people that pass by our panels.
+The impact numbers generated by Route are the standard metric for determining how many people a site reaches, while RADARView® augments this with insights about the groups of people that pass by our sites.

 Our teams will have access to the RADARView® tool and be able to map our inventory against behavioural profiles of audience groups, based on the advertiser’s specific requirements and where appropriate for the particular campaign brief.
 The tool will be used in conjunction with our existing campaign planning tools as needed and the insights will then be incorporated into the proposed media plans accordingly.